hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The goals in the formal economy are to:
 * develop a financially sustainable plastic collection model
-* design a supply chain for collected plastic waste
+* design a value chain for collected plastic waste
-* collect HDPE and LDPE plastic waste and make it part of the relevant supply chain
+* collect HDPE and LDPE plastic waste and make it part of the relevant value chain

 By the end of 2021, baseline assessment of the plastic collection model was almost complete, but the collection of plastic waste had not yet started.

 To support the HDPE and LDPE plastic waste collection, the goal was to reach 100,000 people with an awareness campaign that would communicate the importance of segregating plastic waste at source and inform about the new plastic collection system and locations of collection hubs.
 By the end of 2021, design of the awareness campaign was in progress.

 **Conclusion:** If successful, approaches like the ID card system and the childcare support programme could be replicated in other locations to contribute to integrating waste pickers into the formal economy.
-Lessons learnt from developing financially sustainable waste collection models and designing supply chains for waste should be disseminated across other locations and waste streams.
+Lessons learnt from developing financially sustainable waste collection models and designing value chains for waste should be disseminated across other locations and waste streams.

 **SDG 1 "No Poverty":** To improve the lives of waste pickers, the goals of this project included enrolling them into an ID card system, training them in waste management safety and installing WASH facilities for them.

 **SDG 5 "Gender equality":** One of the goals of the project is to establish a childcare support programme for children of waste pickers.

-**SDG 12 "Responsible consumption and production":** Development of a financially sustainable plastic collection model and design of a supply chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.
+**SDG 12 "Responsible consumption and production":** Development of a financially sustainable plastic collection model and design of a value chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.